jdyeakel/jdyeakel.github.io/teaching/dinos/index.md

 *	Section 7 - American Experience
 *	Section 8 - Jack Horner *Building a Dinosaur*
 *	Section 9 - Review for Exam 3
 *	Section 10 - Writing you paper... bring materials!
+*	Section 11 - *Walking with Dinosaurs: Giants of the Skies*
+*	Section 12 - Review for Exam 4